edge-ml/docs/README.md

 ## Before you start
 ### How is edge-ml organized?
-In general, edge-ml is organized in projects.
-After creating a project, you can upload datasets to it, define class labelings, and create as well as deploy edge machine learning models.
+In general, edge-ml is organized on a per project.
+After creating a project, you can link a device to your project, upload datasets, define class labelings, and create as well as deploy edge machine learning models.
+If you are working together with others you can also add them to your project.

 ### Registration
 Before you can use edge-ml, you have to register.
 Please do so [here](https://app.edge-ml.org)

 ## Creating your first edge-ml model
 ### Create project
+After registering (see [Registration](#Registration)) login to your edge-ml account.
+Then create your first project by clicking on the "+" button next to the edge-ml logo in the top navigation bar.
+Here you can set a project name.
+Then click "Save" to create your first project.
+You have now create your first project with edge-ml.

 ### Connect device
 Out of the box, edge-ml currently supports connecting to the following Arduinos:
 - [Nicla Sense ME]() (directly from your browser over BLE)